 The city of Foshan is located in the central part of the Guangdong Province in the Greater Bay Area in South China.
 Not only famous for its manufacturing industry, it is also known for its public transit management mode -the Foshan Transit Alliance-, which combines government purchase services and moderate market competition.

-In collaboration with the Transport Bureau of Foshan, the Foshan Transit Alliance and the China Sustainable Transportation Center (CSTC), the Sino-German Cooperation on Low Carbon Transport project carries out a pilot project on Sustainable Urban Mobility Planning (SUMP).
+In collaboration with the Transport Bureau of Foshan, the Foshan Transit Alliance and the China Sustainable Transportation Center (CSTC), the Sino-German Cooperation on Low Carbon Transport (CLCT) project of GIZ carries out a pilot project on Sustainable Urban Mobility Planning (SUMP).

 A “Sustainable Urban Mobility Plan” (SUMP) is a medium to long-term strategic comprehensive transportation plan, designed to promote the sustainable and low carbon development of cities and their surrounding areas, to improve people’s quality of life, and to enhance the city’s competitiveness and vitality.
 Compared with traditional transportation planning, SUMP emphasizes the active participation of stakeholders and the coordination and cooperation among various sectors (especially transport, land use, environment, economic development, social policy, health and safety, and energy).
 In addition, SUMP aims also to: